We performed at the show and had such a good time connecting with the incredible entrepreneurs…

 24 Nov, 2015

-by Jake Comments Off on Island Circus Space’s first workshop was a success!
+Comments Off on Island Circus Space’s first workshop was a success!

 Thank you to everyone who participated in our first workshop.
 We had so much fun teaching aerials, hand to hand, acrobatics and juggling.
 Victoria has some dedicated circus artists.
 Everyone is stoked to get something going on a regular basis.
 We are working on it and will keep you posted.